jamesrochabrun/SwiftOpenAI/README.md

    let instructions: String?
    /// Appends additional instructions at the end of the instructions for the run.
 This is useful for modifying the behavior on a per-run basis without overriding other instructions. let additionalInstructions: String?
+   /// Adds additional messages to the thread before creating the run. let additionalMessages: [MessageParameter]?
    /// Override the tools the assistant can use for this run.
 This is useful for modifying the behavior on a per-run basis. let tools: [AssistantObject.Tool]?
    /// Set of 16 key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Keys can be a maximum of 64 characters long and values can be a maxium of 512 characters long. let metadata: [String: String]?
+   /// What sampling temperature to use, between 0 and 2.
+Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
+   /// Optional Defaults to 1
+   let temperature: Double?
    /// If true, returns a stream of events that happen during the Run as server-sent events, terminating when the Run enters a terminal state with a data: [DONE] message. var stream: Bool
+   /// The maximum number of prompt tokens that may be used over the course of the run.
+The run will make a best effort to use only the number of prompt tokens specified, across multiple turns of the run.
+If the run exceeds the number of prompt tokens specified, the run will end with status complete.
+See incomplete_details for more info. let maxPromptTokens: Int?
+   /// The maximum number of completion tokens that may be used over the course of the run.
+The run will make a best effort to use only the number of completion tokens specified, across multiple turns of the run.
+If the run exceeds the number of completion tokens specified, the run will end with status complete.
+See incomplete_details for more info. let maxCompletionTokens: Int?

+   let truncationStrategy: TruncationStrategy?
+   /// Controls which (if any) tool is called by the model. none means the model will not call any tools and instead generates a message. auto is the default value and means the model can pick between generating a message or calling a tool.
+Specifying a particular tool like {"type": "TOOL_TYPE"} or {"type": "function", "function": {"name": "my_function"}} forces the model to call that tool. let toolChoice: ToolChoice?
+   /// Specifies the format that the model must output.
+Compatible with GPT-4 Turbo and all GPT-3.5 Turbo models newer than gpt-3.5-turbo-1106.
+   /// Setting to { "type": "json_object" } enables JSON mode, which guarantees the message the model generates is valid JSON.
+   /// Important: when using JSON mode, you must also instruct the model to produce JSON yourself via a system or user message.
+Without this, the model may generate an unending stream of whitespace until the generation reaches the token limit, resulting in a long-running and seemingly "stuck" request.
+Also note that the message content may be partially cut off if finish_reason="length", which indicates the generation exceeded max_tokens or the conversation exceeded the max context length. let responseFormat: ResponseFormat?
 }
 ```
 [Modify a Run](https://platform.openai.com/docs/api-reference/runs/modifyRun)